 Leaving them to their private poolside party I sneak off to road test the signature ‘seven chakra dhara’ treatment at The Thermes Marins Bali Spa, the one place I feel I should be safe from both puke and ponies.
 I melt at its awesomeness, then return to the villa and the madness and mayhem that is my family.

-The following day, Sugarpuff’s splendiferous hurling abated, we pool hop across the resort.
+Once Sugarpuff’s splendiferous motion sickness incited hurling has well and truly abated, we pool hop across the resort.

 Choosing only one from the five on offer – each complete with an array of fantastical spurting fantasy creatures and waterfalls – proves impossible.